Quanticade/Quanticade/README.md

 ## Playing Strength

-Quanticade Aurora is currently 3467 CCRL Blitz.
+Quanticade Aurora is currently ~3461 CCRL Blitz.

+Development version estimated to be ~3500

 ## History